primer/react/src/FileUpload/README.md

 - [ ] - Adding test cases
 - [ ] - Adding documentation
 - [ ] - Adding `aria-live` in the `FileUpload.status` slot
+- [ ] - Determine if focus management can be managed internally